martypdx/callback.js/README.md

 		}
 	}

-*callback* doesn't assume or dictate any particular coding style, doesn't force you to use pass your functions into library objects, or try to pretend you're writing snychronous code.
+*callback* doesn't assume or dictate any particular coding style.
+Doesn't require creating library objects to manage your functions or try to pretend you're writing snychronous code.

 Use as much or as little as you like.